RenderKit/embree/doc/src/api/rtcSYCLDeviceSelector.md

 #### EXIT STATUS

-The function returns -1 if the SYCL device is supported by Embree, and 1 otherwise.
+The function returns -1 if the SYCL device is supported by Embree and 1 otherwise.
 On failure an error code is set that can get queried using `rtcGetDeviceError`.